Appearance

 }

-Metaplay ships with a utility to build game configs quickly and easily, you can enable this window using the Metaplay/Enable Default Game Config Build Window
+Metaplay ships with a utility to build game configs quickly and easily, you can open the window using Metaplay/Game Config Build Window

-Building is quite simple, fill in a name and the url to the spreadsheet, and press build.
+Now, all you have to do is press build.
 We'll take care of converting the data and nicely packaging it into a compressed file.

 This will automatically load the new configs into the Unity editor.
 If you happen to be running the game client in offline mode, it will also hot-load the changes into the running game.
 This is great for rapid iteration.